X

 Traditionally, purification ceremonies are held at the court and shrines in June, December, and New Year’s Eve to purge away sins and impurities for six months.

-Additionally, the purification rite has also been performed when there is an epidemic or natural disaster, or when an important national ceremony is held, such as at the time of the death of the emperor or the Onamesai ceremony.
+The purification rite has also been performed when there is an epidemic or natural disaster or when an essential national ceremony is held, such as the death of the emperor or the Onamesai ceremony.

 Physical Benefits of Misogi

-Increase in red blood cells to fight against cold and increase oxygen (heat), making the body more resistant against cold.
+An increase in red blood cells to fight against cold and an increase in oxygen (heat) makes the body more resistant to cold.

-Blood vessels on the body’s surface dilate and blood flow becomes more active.
-The blood concentration changes and the internal organs become more resistant.
+Blood vessels on the body’s surface dilate, and blood flow becomes more active.
+Blood concentration changes and the internal organs become more resistant.

 The Spiritual Benefits of Misogi